Fantom-Factory/afBedSheet/readme.md

 }
 ```

 Note that in the above example, `ArgErr` and all subclasses of `ArgErr` will be processed by `MyErrHandler.process()`.
-A contribute for just `Err` will act as a capture all and be used should a more precise match not be found.
-You could also replace the default err response object:
+A contribution for just `Err` will act as a capture all and be used should a more precise match not be found.

+You can also replace the default err response object:

 ```
 @Contribute { serviceType=ApplicationDefaults# }